bradobro/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/README.md

 #### Context switches and overhead

-Even though the OS is pretty good at running many threads concurrently context switches has some overhead, but the real cost lies in creating new threads which involves a lot of bookkeeping and setup related to security.
+Though the OS is pretty good at running many threads concurrently, context switches have some overhead.
+Costlier by far is the bookkeeping and security setup involved in creating new threads.
 We could alleviate this slightly by using a thread pool.
-A thread pool it's still not optimal in the typical use case when we have a huge amount of small tasks which are mostly waiting, or if the number of tasks \(the load\) varies a lot.
+A thread pool is still not optimal in the typical use case when we have a huge amount of small tasks which are mostly waiting, or if the number of tasks \(the load\) varies a lot.

 ### Epoll/Kqueue/IOCP